hexalang/Hexa/docs/reference.md

 This document is a draft of the Hexa syntax reference.
 It is not yet complete and may change.

+> Hexa is your missing bridge between the worlds of high-level expressiveness and low-level control.

 It does not correspond to the full actual syntax of Hexa yet.
 It's a draft of the syntax changes that will be released in the future.
 The compiler already released on the GitHub will catch up ASAP.

 Below is a comprehensive list of the syntax elements of Hexa.